gitkraken/gk-dev-docs/gk-dev/gk-dev-home.md

 <img src="/wp-content/uploads/gkd-integrations.png" class="img-responsive center img-bordered">

 <div class='callout callout--basic'>
-   	<p>Note for GitHub.com: In order to work with repositories owned by a GitHub organization, the organization will need to allow [Organization Approval](https://help.github.com/articles/requesting-organization-approval-for-your-authorized-applications/) for GitKraken.</p>
+   	<p>Note for GitHub.com: In order to work with repositories owned by a GitHub organization, the organization will need to allow <a href="https://help.github.com/articles/requesting-organization-approval-for-your-authorized-applications/">Organization Approval</a> for GitKraken.</p>
 </div>

 ***